boku7/boku7.github.io/_posts/2021-09-14-0dayappsecBeginnerGuide.md

 - 0-day discoveries
 - Critical vulnerabilities in private programs

-My real world web application xdev & security research started by setting up easy PHP web applications, and conducting "free" whitebox pentests against them.
+My real-world web application xDev & security research started by setting up easy PHP web applications and conducting "free" Whitebox pen tests against them.
 When I'd find something, I'd write it up and ship it out to anywhere that would publish it.
-As I continued on this journey, I progressed to harder and harder targets.
-My hope is that someone will find this blog post useful, and it will help them step into the world of security research and exploit development!
+As I continued this journey, I progressed to harder and harder targets.
+My hope is that someone will find this blog post useful, and it will help them step into the world of security research and exploit development!!

 # Target Web Application Discovery
 To start honing our Whitebox pentest skills, we'll want an app which is easy to setup, and has some guaranteed vulns.
 Setting up the security research environment can be half the battle; best to take a walk, run approach.
 There are many websites online where developers publish and share their projects as they hone their dev skills.
 These websites, like SourceCodester.com, are great choices for stepping into the world of Whitebox web application pentesting.